All About Cherophobia, the Fear of Happiness, and How to Overcome it with Psychological Therapy & Counselling

 - Fear that being happy will not last.

 - Having mulitple relationship failures.

-There is no scientific evidence that Cherophobia is the result of any kind of biological fault or chemical imbalance in spite of the traction that these biomedical models of mental illness are given in the media.
+Furthermore, there is no scientific evidence that Cherophobia is the result of any kind of biological fault or chemical imbalance in spite of the traction that biomedical models of mental illness are given in the media.

-On the contrary, Cherophobia is much more likely to be the result of the sufferers subjective evaluation (meaning-making) of what happened to them and is therefore a psychosocial phenomenon.
+On the contrary, Cherophobia is much more likely to be the result of your own, subjective evaluation (meaning-making) of what happened to you and is therefore better described as a psychosocial phenomenon.

 Cherophobia Symptoms & Behaviours

 All phobias, including Cherophobia, create feelings of anxiety because phobic objects or situations are always perceived as a threat.

 Consequently, the symptoms of Cherophobia are both specific and generic and may include:

 - Avoiding situations that may bring happiness or joy.

 - Fear of expressing positive emotions or sharing good news.